shaddow1201/MicrocontrollerProjects/ICs/IC.md

 # Integrated Circuits (IC's)
-I bought an 'assortment' back of IC in the 74HCXXX hi speed SI-Gate CMOS Logic ICs, and though i'd see if i could put some simple coding together, in an attempt to become 'quickly' familiar with reading tech docs etc, because practice certainly helps in limiting mistakes later on.
+I bought an 'assortment' back of IC in the 74HCXXX hi speed SI-Gate CMOS Logic ICs, and though i'd see if i could put some simple coding together, in an attempt to become 'quickly' familiar with reading tech docs, wiring, etc.  It will also serve a a quick lookup for myself of IC's that i've investigated, and adding other series as I investigate new circuits.

-## IC's Logic Description, DataSheet, Wiring, Codee, Usage Example, Materials and Notes
+## IC's Logic Description, DataSheet, Wiring, Code, Usage Example, Materials and Notes
+- Description - from TI techsheet
+- Datasheet - link to TI techsheet
+- Wiring - some description of the used wiring, incluing Arduino, input/output pins, and IC connecting pins.
+- Simple Test Code - some simple testcode to check wiring.
+- Images/Info - outputs of the test coding
+- Materials - base list of components used.
+- Notes - any comparrisons or observations.
+- Project Links

 ### 74HCXXX Series
 -[74HC00 High Speed CMOS Logic Quad 2-Input NAND Gates](#74HC00-High-Speed-CMOS-Logic-Quad-2-Input-NAND-Gates)